schoolofdevops/ultimate-ansible-bootcamp/chapters/playbooks.md

 on all systems which belong to  prod group in the inventory

-To create playbook,
+To prepare for this chapter, lets switch the directory in the workspace,

-  * Change branch  to chap5
+  * From the workspace, change to **chap5**

 ```
-git checkout chap5
+cd  chap5
 ```